Forks, Washington: Transportation

+The city is served by U.S. Route 101, which connects the western Olympic Peninsula to Port Angeles, Olympia, and Aberdeen.
+Another highway, State Route 110, connects Forks to La Push on the coast.

 Forks Municipal Airport (FAA LID: S18) is located in Clallam County, 1 mi southwest of Forks.
 The airport has six based aircraft, including 3 single-engine aircraft and 3 helicopters.
 The latest available data indicate that the airport had a total of 13,550 annual operations.
 Runway 4-22 is Forks Municipal Airport's sole runway.
 This runway is 2400 ft long, 75 ft wide, is equipped with medium intensity runway lighting, and has an asphalt surface.
 Approaches to both ends of this runway are visual.

 Forks is served by two public transit agencies.
-Clallam Transit route 17 provides local service in Forks, while three other routes provide connections to Port Angeles (14), La Push (15), and Clallam Bay and Neah Bay (16).
-Jefferson Transit runs an "Olympic Connection" bus that provides service on Highway 101 south of Forks as far as Lake Quinault.
-From there, transfers to Aberdeen are available via Grays Harbor transit.
-All five of these bus routes serve Forks six days a week, with no service on Sundays.
+Clallam Transit operates local service in Forks, including an on-demand microtransit system, as well as intercity routes to Port Angeles, La Push, and Neah Bay.
+The "Olympic Connection" bus, operated by Jefferson Transit, travels between Fork and Lake Quinault, where riders are able to transfer to Grays Harbor Transit buses to Aberdeen.
+The Olympic Connection was introduced in January 1995 to fill a 60 mi gap in transit service along the U.S. Route 101 corridor.